WeirdGorillaz/Privacy-Policy/Privacy Policy.md

 If you need to contact us at any time the links will always be here.

-5. How to delete your information from Monkeys Home You can contact the Gmail account given above to ask me to delete your account.
+5. How to delete your information from Gorilla Chasers

+You can contact the Gmail account given above to ask me to delete your account.
 It is not always guarenteed that I will answer within a few days.
 Whenever your account is deleted you most likely won't be able to play the game again without Playfab automatically making you another account.
 If you want to play again then you will have to accept the fact that it will make a new account.
 It is very simple to delete your account all you have to do is ask and I and the team will make sure to delete your account.
-[UPON ASKING FOR YOUR ACCOUNT TO BE DELETED WE WILL REMOVE YOUR TITLE PLAYER WHICH WILL REMOVE ALL DATA YOU HAD BEFORE SUCH AS, CURRENCY, COSMETICS, ETC, AFTER DELETEING YOUR ACCOUNT YOU AGREE TO HAVE ALL DATA REMOVED FROM MONKEYS HOME]
+[UPON ASKING FOR YOUR ACCOUNT TO BE DELETED WE WILL REMOVE YOUR TITLE PLAYER WHICH WILL REMOVE ALL DATA YOU HAD BEFORE SUCH AS, CURRENCY, COSMETICS, ETC, AFTER DELETEING YOUR ACCOUNT YOU AGREE TO HAVE ALL DATA REMOVED FROM GORILLA CHASERS!]

 6. The End

 I hope this clears everything up for anyone wondering about anything.
 If you would like to tell me about anything contact my gmail WeirdGorillaz@gmail.com see everyone later bye!
 Remember to have fun while playing Gorilla Chasers! ----- Gorilla Chasers